HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-11-fastai_learning1.md

 ## Neural network and deep learning
 ### Neural network:

-Neural networks, specifically, artificial neural networks (ANNs)—mimic the human brain through a set of algorithms.
-At a basic level, a neural network is comprised of four main components: inputs, weights, a bias or threshold, and an output.
-Similar to linear regression, the algebraic formula would look something like this:
+Neural networks, particularly artificial neural networks (ANNs), are computational models inspired by the human brain's structure and functioning.
+They consist of interconnected nodes, also known as artificial neurons or perceptrons, which process and transmit information.
+At a fundamental level, a neural network comprises four main components: inputs, weights, a bias or threshold, and an output.
+The algebraic formula can be expressed as:

 <img width="390" alt="2023-05-23_113145" src="https://github.com/HongdaZhou-cloud/HongdaZhou-cloud.github.io/assets/132418400/6c045528-f714-470e-9e1b-b52cc846b6cc">

 Here, "x" presents inputs; "w" is the weight for the respective inputs and "bias" is the bias or threshold.

-If the output of any individual node is above the specified threshold value, that node is activated, sending data to the next layer of the network.
-Otherwise, no data is passed along to the next layer of the network.
-Neural networks tend to have multiple “hidden” layers as part of deep learning algorithms, and each hidden layer has its own activation function.
+If the output of a node surpasses a specified threshold value, the node becomes activated and transmits its output to the next layer in the network.
+If the output falls below the threshold, no data is propagated to the subsequent layer.

 ### Related to deep learning:

-The “deep” in deep learning is referring to the depth of layers in a neural network.
-A neural network that consists of more than three layers—which would be inclusive of the inputs and the output—can be considered a deep learning algorithm.
-This is generally represented using the following diagram:
+The term "deep" in deep learning refers to the presence of multiple layers in a neural network.
+A neural network with more than three layers, including the input and output layers, is typically categorized as a deep learning algorithm.
+This concept is often visualized through a diagram like the following:

 <img width="374" alt="2023-05-23_112156" src="https://github.com/HongdaZhou-cloud/HongdaZhou-cloud.github.io/assets/132418400/bf2b688c-e4d9-45f3-ae43-a8b98aa8aed8">